Shane120283483/DigitRecognizer_GUI/README.md

-# NumeralRecognition
-a NumeralRecognition program with GUI
+A Digit Recognizer with GUI
+It was implemented with kNN
+So it was really slow